Dror Feiler: Attempts to visit his mother

-In 2013, Feiler appealed this ban in order to visit his ailing 90-year-old mother.
+In 2013, Feiler appealed his ban from Israel in order to visit his ailing 90-year-old mother.
 His mother, then 90, had to fly to Sweden to meet up with her son, though subsequently, due to health problems, that option ceased to be available.
 She therefore repeatedly requested the Israeli Ministry for the Interior to lift his ban, without success.
 In 2018, after Swedish law dropped its ban on dual citizenship, Feiler asked for his citizenship to be restored on the basis of his right to make aliyah and be with his aging mother.
 No reply was forthcoming.
-In response to a petition by the family's attorney in December 2019, the director of the Population and Immigration Authority Prof. Shlomo Mor-Yosef in January 2020 conceded permission for a 2 week visit on condition he post a $28,910 bond.
+In response to a petition by the family's attorney in December 2019, the director of the Population and Immigration Authority Prof. Shlomo Mor-Yosef in January 2020 conceded permission for a 2-week visit on condition he post a $28,910 bond.
 This condition was appealed and, in September, a judge extended his visa by a further 2 weeks, since, were he to visit, he would have to stay in quarantine for 14 days, given the COVID-19 crisis.
 That crisis had also affected Feiler's concert schedule, depriving him of adequate financial means to post the bond.